-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Advanced Training in Joint Immunology and Allergy Program is evaluated biennially by the Committee for Joint College Training (CJCT) in Immunology and Allergy to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct guidelines during your training.
-You can find the latest changes in the 2017-18 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 New and current trainees need to apply for Advanced Training each year.

 Joint Training Program requirements

 - be registered with both the RACP and the RCPA

 - complete both clinical and laboratory training in more than 1 training setting — only in exceptional circumstances can this be considered.

 Advanced Training in Joint Immunology and Allergy requires 4 years (48 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the CJCT in Immunology and Allergy has recommended you for admission, you’ll be invited to apply for Fellowship of the RACP and Fellowship of the RCPA.